Home » Ingredient » Chickpea » Baked Falafel Salad

 Baked Falafel Salad

-Falafel Salad with baked falafels, fresh leafy greens, cucumber, tomatoes, and creamy tahini dressing is easy to make and absolutely delicious!
+This Falafel Salad features baked falafels, fresh leafy greens, cucumber, tomatoes, and creamy tahini dressing is easy to make and simply delicious!
+It’s a vegan and oil-free recipe.

 top down view of baked falafel salad with tahini dressing.